How to use graphs and charts

 - Tag #: Generic gauge may contain up to 3 tags, which basically means 3 different generic gauges in one module with the possibility to quickly switch in between like tabs in your web browser.
 For each tag, you may enter a different name, needle filters and range filters, while other settings are common for all the tags.

 A line chart is a type of chart which displays information as a series of data points called 'markers' connected by straight line segments.
 It is a basic type of chart common in many fields.
 It is similar to a scatter plot except that the measurement points are ordered (typically by their x-axis value) and joined with straight line segments.
 A line chart is often used to visualize a trend in data over intervals of time – a time series – thus the line is often drawn chronologically.
 In these cases, they are known as run charts.
+If multiple lines are shown in one line chart and some values are missing for any line, the missing values will be replaced automatically with value 0 in order to keep the lines continuous.

 Setting options of Line chart